sirakberhane/SYSC-3110-Project-Plants-vs-Zombies-The-Puzzle/README.md

   - Speed: 0.5 - 1x or every turn or second turn

 #### GUI - Jolar Tabungar
+* GUI Classes Implemented
+  * ImagePanel -> Used for drawing the lawn tiles on the grid panel.

+  * Wall-nut, Snow Pea, Potato Mine, and Hypno-Shroom Select Controller -> Contains a mouse listener for when the user wants to plant       either of the above plants during when the game is running.

+#### JUnit Test Cases
+* Refined old test cases

 #### UML Diagrams - Karl Schnalzer
 ##### UML Diagram - Plants and Zombies